Picovoice/rhino/demo/react/README.md

 ## Try Rhino

+This demo application includes the `VoiceWidget` which uses the `useRhino` react hook to allow inferring naturally spoken commands from voice.

+If you decline microphone permission in the browser, or another such issue prevents Rhino from starting, the error will be displayed.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The demo is running a context called "Clock" (available as a `.rhn` file in the GitHub repository).
-Press the "Push to Talk" button to start a voice interaction.
+Enter your `AccessKey` in the provided textbox the press the "Start Rhino" button to initialize Rhino.
+Once loaded, press the "Process" button to start a voice interaction.

 Try a phrase that is in the context: